friedawik/AutoSpot/README.md

 ## Getting Started

-To use the codes contained within this repository, make sure to check the respective folders for detailed instructions and requirements.
-Each section is tailored to guide you through the setup and execution of the methods for effective Image Analysis in autophagy research.
+The respective folders include guidelines and requirements for using the provided methods.
+Each section outlines the tools we have utilised for effective Atg8 detection and segmentation in autophagy research.

 Thank you for taking the time to explore AutoSpot.
-We hope you find this resource helpful in your research on autophagy and Atg8 dynamics.